STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 Operating to high ethical standards is central to our organisation.
 Both our General Code of Conduct and our Anti-bribery and Corruption Policy make clear that good corporate governance and the professional ethics of our employees are the pillars upon which Cubico’s activity is based.

-We welcome the increased focus brought to bear by the United Kingdom’s Modern Slavery Act 2015 and the Legal and Compliance team have responsibility for implementing and reviewing controls to address the risks of modern slavery occurring in our operations and supply chains.
+We have welcomed the increased focus brought to bear by the United Kingdom’s Modern Slavery Act 2015 and the Legal and Compliance team have responsibility for implementing and reviewing controls to address the risks of modern slavery occurring in our operations and supply chains.

 During 2017 we introduced a Supplier Code of Conduct which sets out the standards we expect from all those who work for and with us with respect to combating modern slavery, anti-bribery and corruption and health and safety standards.
-We continue to place a contractual obligation on all medium and high risk Third Parties to adhere to our Supplier Code of Conduct.
+We continue to place a contractual obligation on all medium and high risk Third Parties to adhere to our Supplier Code of Conduct and periodically send our Supplier Code of Conduct to certain Third Parties and ask them to reconfirm that they will comply with the terms thereof.

 4. Risk assessment